Female Genital Mutilation (FGM) in

 |An intact clitoris generates sexual arousal in women which can cause neuroses if

-These claims appear to have little or no support outside of countries where FGM is common.
+These claims appear to have no support outside of countries where FGM is common.

 The fear of AIDS has been used by both sides of this issue.
 Shiek Badri stated in